glenwid/Pixelate-CLI/README.md

 - create a chain of all needed setup commands to make first use easier

 ## how to use
-This CLI is relying on Symfony's command component to create an interactive experience.
+This CLI is relying on a couple Symfony components to create an interactive console experience.
 You'll need php and composer setup on your machine.

 Install ImageMagick on your machine and make it available through ``convert``.